Kava-Labs/kava-devnet/spec/kava.md

 ## Background

-Measured by encumbered collateral, debt issuance for the purpose of leveraged exposure has been the most succesful secondary financial usecase of cryptocurrencies.
+Measured by encumbered collateral, debt issuance for the purpose of leveraged exposure has been the most successful secondary financial usecase of cryptocurrencies.
 MakerDao, and the associated DeFi ecosystem on Ethereum, represent arguably the best example of product-market fit for any blockchain product or service that is not a base-layer protocol.
 While the number of users of these products is generally small, the potential for synthetic asset issuance (USD pegged stablecoins, or debt denominated in a stable basket of goods) that spans jurisdictions and runs largely autonomously is large.

 Cosmos (Gaia) is a new blockchain protocol that uses Tendermint BFT consensus and is designed with a hub-and-spoke model of cross-blockchain interoperabilty that emphasizes composability and self-sovereignty of application specific blockchains.
-We believe one of the primary financial usecases for the Cosmos ecosystem will be the the issuance of decentralized pegged assets like [pegged Bitcoin] (https://github.com/nomic-io/bitcoin-peg/blob/master/bitcoinPeg.md), as well as other pegged crpyto-native and traditional financial assets.
+We believe one of the primary financial usecases for the Cosmos ecosystem will be the the issuance of decentralized pegged assets like [pegged Bitcoin](https://github.com/nomic-io/bitcoin-peg/blob/master/bitcoinPeg.md), as well as other pegged crpyto-native and traditional financial assets.

 We are building a blockchain on the cosmos-sdk for the purpose of issuing Collateralized Debt Positions (CDPs) for assets in the cosmos ecosystem, including assets pegged to external chains and assets built using the `cosmos-sdk`.
 The design of the CDP zone is inspired by Multi-Collateral Dai (https://github.com/makerdao/dss) and will allow users to lock their assets as collateral and draw a dollar-denominated debt (USDX) off of their collateral.
 We believe this zone is a useful addition to the Cosmos ecosystem, providing a native way for users to gain leveraged exposure to a basket of assets in the cosmos ecosystem, as well as to create a collateral-backed stablecoin that is native to Cosmos.